paypal/skipto/README.md

 * Google Chrome and Opera -- Alt+0 (Windows or Linux) and Control+Option+0 (Mac OS).
 * Safari -- Control+Option+0 (MacOS).

-NOTE: Browsers on iOS and iPadOS devices support `accesskey`s to move focus to the menu button, but to not support the menu button keyboard commands to use the menu at this time.
+NOTE: Browsers on iOS and iPadOS devices support `accesskey`s to move focus to the menu button, but do not support the menu button keyboard commands to use the menu at this time.
 Browsers on Android devices do not support `accesskey`s at this time.

 ## Adding to Website